-Learners searching for the best schools for Christian counseling can consider the bachelor of science in counseling psychology at KCU.
+Learners searching for the can consider the bachelor of science in counseling psychology at KCU.
 This program prepares degree-seekers for careers in the psychology field, along with graduate programs in the discipline.

 The 120-credit curriculum comprises counseling psychology, the Bible, and general education courses.
 Along with the required coursework, each student must complete a 400-hour internship component in a human service organization.
 The unique program integrates Christ's teachings into psychology coursework, allowing learners to better understand how to minister and counsel individuals within professional boundaries.

 During their senior year, each enrollee completes a 420-hour practicum experience within an agency setting.
 All juniors participate in a 40-hour lab experience.
 Counseling students can pursue minors in counseling psychology, child and family studies, psychology, or behavioral health to tailor their degree to align with their interests and career goals.